lukas-pointner-gabriel/portfolio/README.md

   -	Selected, installed, and calibrated instrumentations for data collection and testing such as thermocouples and strain gauges
   -	Developed CFD model for time-efficient determination of oil distribution and drag torque

-**Developed a software tool for fast and accurate drag loss prediction**
+**Developed software tool for fast drag loss prediction**
-  -	Developed data-driven prediction model using Gaussian process regression
+  -	Developed software for automotive OEMs and suppliers, cutting wet brake and clutch drag loss prediction time from 20 hours to split-seconds
   -	Programmed graphical user interface for user-oriented usage

 **Published seven research articles in the field of wet brake and clutch systems**